CoffeeStraw/PyonFX/docs/tutorials/1-beginner/01-first-kfx.md

 ![Leadout effect visualization](imgs/leadout.gif)

 ??? question "Coming from Aegisub's Karaoke Templater?
 Try `Utils.retime`"
-	`Utils.retime` is PyonFX’s drop-in replacement for the **retime** directive used in Aegisub templates.
-Pass a *mode* plus optional offsets and it will set both `l.start_time` and `l.end_time` for you—no manual maths required.
+	`Utils.retime` is PyonFX’s drop-in replacement for the **retime** directive used in Aegisub templates. **It only changes the timing**: the helper sets `l.start_time` and `l.end_time` for you, but everything else (layer, tags, colours, etc.) remains under your control—and you still need to call `io.write_line(l)` to actually add the modified line to the script.

-	For each of the three phases, you can respectively use:
+	Here’s how you could rely on it for the three phases in this tutorial:

 	```python
 	# Lead-in